mmaxin/hide-and-seek-game/rules.md

 ### Start the Countdown: 10 minutes

+> **Hiders** send a selfie from Home Base.

+- *Some of you are meeting for the first time today!*

 > **Hiders** leave Home Base, and have 10 minutes to choose their hiding spot within the Map.

 - *It's a 9 minute walk from **Platia Arionos** to the furthest map boundary.
 No need to run, just walk with purpose!*

 > **Starting Seekers** must remain at **Home Base** during the **Countdown**.

+### Start the Hunt: 4 Rounds x 15 min

 > To begin Round 1, each **Starting Seeker** must begin a 1-hour live location-share with the group.

+> Each game has 4 rounds, lasting 15 minutes each.

 {% comment %}
 - [this phase could be called the Countdown maybe?]